cicl-stanford/essentialism_in_llms/README.md

 ## Pre-registrations

-- the pre-registrations for all experiments may be accessed via the Open Science Framework [here](https://osf.io/gazyt/)
+- The pre-registrations for all experiments may be accessed via the Open Science Framework [here](https://osf.io/gazyt/)

 ## Repository structure